Hexagon Agility to expand Salisbury facility, invest $28 million, create 75 new jobs - Salisbury Post

 The California-based company, a manufacturer of compressed natural gas fuel systems, will use a $500,000 grant from the state to renovate the building it currently occupies at 1010 Corporate Center Drive in Salisbury.
 The company plans to add 113,000 square feet to the 204,000-square-foot building to accommodate its expansion.

-“Companies of all sizes are finding success in North Carolina’s resilient rural communities,” Gov. Roy Cooper said in a news release.
+“Companies of all sizes are finding success in North Carolina’s resilient rural communities,” Cooper said in a news release.
 “Rural infrastructure grants are helping our communities make improvements to water, sewer and buildings, so they can continue to grow and create good jobs.”

 Rowan EDC President Rod Crider said the expansion is a “significant investment in our community demonstrates that Rowan County possesses a highly-skilled workforce, pro-business environment and strategic location that enable companies to achieve success.”